usedflax/FileGen/README.md

 # FileGen
-Lightweight file/folder generator for windows.
+Lightweight file/folder generator for Windows.

 ## Command Line Arguments
 To use FileGen via the command line, you must run it using the following format: